nataliagodoyst/nat/README.md

 - **Lumi Reflection Panel**: Open the command `LoomNotes: Refletir com Lumi` to show a modal with your note's word count and an option to draw a card.
 - **Draw Oracle Cards**: `LoomNotes: Puxar Carta` inserts a random card (title, description and prompt) at the cursor position.
 - **Daily Note Start**: Use `LoomNotes: Iniciar Dia` to create today's note in the configured folder and automatically open the Lumi panel.
+- **Reflection Notes**: `LoomNotes: Abrir Reflexão` creates or opens today's reflection note and will create the reflections folder if it's missing.
 - **Configurable Daily Folder**: Change the location of daily notes from the plugin settings.

 ## Installation